Cod3Me/alx-system_engineering-devops/0x00-shell_basics/README.md

-The zero script prints the current working directory's absolute path The first script lists all files in the director
+The initial script prints the current working directory's absolute path The first script lists all files in the director
 The second script returns to the home directory
 The third script list all files in long format (with user id)